mwlon/pcodec/bench/README.md

 ```
 shows floats sampled from a standard normal distribution.

-Then to run pco and decompression on each dataset, run
+Then to run Pco and decompression on each dataset, run
 `cargo run --release --bin bench`.
 This will show the compressed size and how long
 it took to compress and decompress each dataset.